 Last year the eyes and ears of the world were on London as it hosted the Olympic Games.

-Gemma Cairney discovers how hard it really is to grow up being an elite athlete through four athletes smashing down barriers to follow their Olympic dream:
+But I also discovered how hard it is to grow up attempting to become an elite athlete, thanks to the touching stories of four people who are smashing down barriers to follow their Olympic dream.

-- Kyle Powell is T45 sprinter.
-How does he deal with his disability and moving away from his friends and family to give himself the best shot in the world of sprinting?
+Kyle Powell is a T45 Paralympic sprinter who had to move away from his friends and family to give himself the best shot.

-- Mercy Brown is a female weightlifter from Tower Hamlets.
-How hard is it to compete in a sport that is traditionally dominated by men?
+Mercy Brown is a female weightlifter from Tower Hamlets, making her way in a sport that is traditionally dominated by men.